neuefische/wd-flipped-classroom-curriculum/sessions/react-state-1/react-state-1.md

 When React renders a component it executes the component function, which returns JSX.
 If the JSX includes a state variable, it uses the variable's value at that time to place into the JSX.
-Calling the `set` function with a new value informs React, that state has changed.
+Calling the `set` function with a new value informs React, that the state has changed.

 > 💡 Changing a state triggers a re-render of the component.